 Please note also that children arriving at school 15 minutes after the start time are classed as being late and marked as such.
 Those arriving 30 minutes after their start time are classed as having an unauthorised absence for the entire morning, with the exception of those children who arrive late due to medical appointments.

 Please make every effort to ensure that your child arrives on time each day as arriving late means that children miss the start of the lessons and this affects their learning.
 Those arriving late regularly will be referred to the Attendance Support and Enforcement Officer.

 Holidays in term time are no longer granted.
 We may consider absences from school in exceptional circumstances.

 - Religious observance

 - Circumstances linked to parents returning from being stationed abroad (service men and women)

 The school considers each application for term-time absence individually, taking into account the specific facts, circumstances and relevant context behind the request.
 A leave of absence is granted entirely at the headteacher’s discretion.

 The Trust does not recognise a term time holiday as being an exceptional circumstance; term time holidays will be unauthorised.

-- 9 consecutive sessions* of unauthorised absence where some or all of the absence may be attributed to an unauthorised holiday in term-time (for absences from 1 September 2020); or
+- 9 consecutive sessions* of unauthorised absence where some or all of the absence may be attributed to an unauthorised holiday in term-time; or

 - 15% unauthorised absence over a period of 6 school weeks for reasons other than unauthorised term time holiday.